DICE: Discrete Inversion Enabling Controllable Editing for Multinomial Diffusion and Masked Generative Models: Introduction

 Discrete diffusion models are designed for inherently discrete data such as text or image tokens~\citep{esser2021taming}.
 They adapt the diffusion framework to discrete spaces by defining appropriate transition kernels that corrupt and restore discrete data~\citep{hoogeboom2021argmax,austin2021structured,gu2022vector}.
 Prominent examples include multinomial diffusion~\citep{hoogeboom2021argmax,gu2022vector}, D3PM~\citep{austin2021structured}, and masked generative models like MaskGIT~\citep{chang2022maskgit}, Muse~\citep{chang2023muse}.
 Despite their success in generation tasks, discrete diffusion models face limitations in controlled content editing.
 For instance, masked generative models achieve image editing through masked inpainting, where regions are masked and regenerated based on new conditions.
-However, this approach lacks the ability to inject information from the masked area into the inpainting process, limiting fine-grained control over the editing outcome, as illustrated in Figure~\ref{fig:mask-generation-us}.
+However, this approach, as illustrated in Figure~\ref{fig:mask-generation-us}, lacks the ability to inject information from the masked area into the inpainting process, limiting fine-grained control over the editing outcome.